KazKozDev/textflow/README.md

 When Intelligence Meets Prose
 </div>
 <br>
-TextFlow is an AI-powered Integrated Writing Environment (IWE) designed for professional literary editing with intelligent cascade architecture.
+TextFlow is an AI-powered Integrated Writing Environment (IWE) designed for professional literary editing.
 Just as Windsurf and Cursor bring cascaded AI assistance to code, TextFlow brings the same paradigm to prose.

 ### Who Is This For?